 Our current plans are to pay for expenses directly: to the hotel or to Childrens Hospital rather than handing money to family members.

-We are still thinking about the best way to accomplish this.
-Most likely you will receive an email thanking you if we have your email address.
+People whose email addresses we have will receive an email acknowledgement.
+All others will receive a letter.
 We will probably provide a list of donors to the family, but without amounts and without contact information unless they specifically ask for it.